-Cash flow used in investing activities totaled \$365.3 million for the year ended December 31, 2016 as compared to cash used in investing activities of \$220.7 million for the year ended December 31, 2015 and \$727.7 million for the year ended December 31, 2014.
-The increase in cash flow used in investing activities primarily related to investing cash flows from the business and investing the \$100 million borrowed under the revolving credit facility.
-The decrease in cash flow used in investing activities in the year ended December 31, 2015, as compared to the year ended December 31, 2014, was primarily related to investing proceeds from our IPO, secondary offering, and capital contributions from our initial investors during 2014.
+Cash flow used in investing activities totaled \$546.9 million for the year ended December 31, 2018 and primarily related to investing cash flows from the business.
+Cash flow used in investing activities totaled \$690.1 million for the year ended December 31, 2017 and \$365.3 million for the year ended December 31, 2016 and primarily related to investing cash flows from the business, proceeds from the public offering of common shares in August 2017 and net increased borrowings under the Credit Facility in 2017 and 2016.